Get Off the Grid on the Mountain Loop Highway

 After you round the bend and start heading north, the White Chuck Overlook Picnic Area offers the panoramic mountain sights you came for.
 White Chuck Mountain meets the sky above the forested valley, and you might spot mountain goats in late summer and early fall.

 As you drive out of the mountains, you’ll come to Darrington, where rugged peaks are visible from its cozy downtown.
-Past Darrington is the site of the 2014 landslide that devastated the small community of Oso, where you can pause at the ongoing memorial project to remember those who were lost.
+Past Darrington is the site of the 2014 landslide that devastated the small community of Oso, where you can pause at the memorial project to remember those who were lost.

 Remote Outdoor Experiences